TrafeX/home-assistant-config/README.md

 * Shutdown NAS when the UPS is running on battery for too long
 * Notify when one the battery powered sensors is running low on battery
 * Turn on chargers in the shed every month during winter to prevent the batteries from dying
+* Notify when it's time to water the plants

 ![Home Assistant dashboard](https://timdepater.com/projects/home-assistant-1.png "Home Assistant dashboard")